Types of Annotations

 @type="commentary", that note may be used in the web version of the play, and it may also appear in

 the printed published version (if there is one).
-However, the print document, unlike
+However, unlike the web version,

-the web version, cannot be infinitely long; annotations in that version appear as
+the print document cannot be infinitely long; annotations in the print version appear

-footnotes, and they must be constrained to a reasonable length.
-Since we want to retain
+as footnotes, and they must be constrained to a reasonable length.
+Since we want to

-long annotations where we can, but we also want to provide an alternative where necessary
+retain long annotations where we can, but we also want to provide an alternative where

 @subtype attribute with one of these values: